Information Services Leadership Team

 View the Information Services Organisational Chart

-Malcolm is the Head of the Learning and Research Services Team which includes responsibility for our subject librarians and our Resource Acquisitions Team.
+Malcolm is the Head of Library Services which includes responsibility for our subject librarians and our Resource Acquisitions Team.
 As such, his remit includes the effective identification, acquisition and exploitation of the information requirements of academic staff, researchers and students, together with the provision of a range of information services to ensure their maximum use and benefit.
 Part of this centres around the provision of information and digital skills capacity building for all our customers.
 He also leads the development of our research support services, and is our Research Repository Manager.

 Malcolm represents Information Services on a range of senior University Committees, including: the Learning, Teaching and Assessment Committee; the Research and Innovation Committee; the Student Experience Committee; the Research Integrity Committee and the University Quality and Standards Committee.
 He has also worked on a variety of steering groups such as ELIR, Digital Futures and various Quality Assurance Themes.